h3xar0n/security_plus/README.md

 * Standard naming convention
 * Account maintenance
 * Group-based access control
+  - Why use it?
+Assigning permissions to each user individually has a high administrative overhead.
+Waiting for users to ask will also increase administrative overhead.
+Although delegating authority to assign permissions might work, it doesn't provide the same level of security as centrally managed groups, and without groups, it will still have a high administrative overhead for someone.
 * Location-based policies
 #### Account policy enforcement:
 * Credential management